Students Battle for Free Tuition in Heroes of the Dorm Tournament

 · The Heroic Four live event to be held in late April

 All five members of the first-place team will each enjoy up to $25,000 per year in college tuition for their remaining years of undergrad or graduate enrollment (up to three full years as an undergrad or up to two years as a grad student).
-Seniors and grad students with no remaining years of enrollment will receive one year’s worth of tuition to help repay student loans (or an equivalent cash prize if the student does not have any remaining student loans).
+Seniors and grad students with no remaining years of enrollment will receive one year’s worth of tuition to help repay student loans with the help of government iva scheme (or an equivalent cash prize if the student does not have any remaining student loans).
 Each player whose team emerges from the Round of 64 and makes it to the Heroic Four will take home a top-of-the-line gaming PC and officially licensed Heroes of the Storm peripherals and accessories.

 ESPN3 will carry the Round of 16, Round of 8, and “Heroic Four” live exclusively on the multi-screen sports network.
 It is accessible in more than 99 million households nationwide to fans who receive their Internet or video subscription from an affiliated provider.
 The network is also available at no cost to approximately 21 million U.S. college students and U.S.-based military personnel via computers, smartphones, and tablets connected to on-campus educational and on-base military broadband and Wi-Fi networks.
 The coverage will also be available across ESPN media platforms in several international regions.